Skip to main content

 fast_delete_file

-Delete files or directories from the filesystem with options for recursive deletion, force removal, backup creation, and confirmation safety.
+Delete files and directories safely with optional recursive removal, force deletion, backup creation, and confirmation prompts to prevent accidental data loss.

 Instructions